yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 }
 {code}

-The Processing Unit Container lifecycle consists only of these two methods: {{Initialize}} is called when the Processing Unit Container is constructed, and {{Dispose}} is called when it is removed.
+The Processing Unit Container lifecycle consists only of these two methods: `Initialize` is called when the Processing Unit Container is constructed, and `Dispose` is called when it is removed.
 Before the initialization, the ClusterInfo and Properties are set with the deploy-time data.

 # ClusterInfo